Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**August 4th, 2013 - 04:11:29**

+Father was furious.
+He found out that I learned of what I can do.
+I was just doing the right thing.
+He sliced me with his knife over and over.
+My body would keep coming back.
+He gouged my left eye out.
+It came back.
+He was furious.
+He left the home.
+Mother cried.
+I don't get it.
+I was just being nice.

+---

 **August 3rd, 2013 - 19:20:18**

 I saw another who was hurt.
 They were scared.
 I touched them.
 They were healed.
 I don't get it.
 How did I heal them?
 They looked at me in shock.
 They said I need to leave fast.
 I don't get it.
 They were happy for me.
 I liked that.